addyosmani/backbone-fundamentals/chapters/11-bbb.md

 });
 ```

 The first option defined in the above config is `deps: ["../vendor/jam/require.config", "main"]`.
-This informs RequireJS to load up additonal RequireJS configuration as well a a main.js file, which is considered the entry point for our application.
+This informs RequireJS to load up additional RequireJS configuration as well a a main.js file, which is considered the entry point for our application.

  You may notice that we haven't specified any other path information for `main`.
 Require will infer the default `baseUrl` using the path from our `data-main` attribute in index.html.
 In other words, our `baseUrl` is `app/` and any scripts we require will be loaded relative to this location.
 We could use the `baseUrl` option to override this default if we wanted to use a different location.